Chris Hardwick’s Name Restored to Nerdist Website

 Following AMC’s reinstatement of Hardwick last month, Dykstra spoke out on Twitter to say she did not participate in the network’s investigation and only shared her story “so others might not feel so alone.”
 Dykstra tweeted another statement today, noting that she “100%” stands by her essay:

 A few developments have already happened since AMC and Nerdist reinstated Hardwick.
-Over on Talking Dead, rhe Wrap reports that 25 staffers have decided to leave the show due to AMC’s decision to let Hardwick return; one of the staffers is a woman who served as an executive producer.
+Over on Talking Dead, the Wrap reports that several staffers have decided to leave the show due to AMC’s decision to let Hardwick return; one of the staffers is a woman who served as an executive producer.
 As for the Nerdist website, writer Donna Dickens revealed on Twitter today that she quit due to the company’s decision to restore Hardwick’s name:

 Looks like things worked out for Dickens pretty quickly: